Ilaeria/100-days-of-code/log.md

 **Today's Progress**

-* Completed the next FCC RWD module: Applied Visual Design.
+* Completed the next FCC RWD module: Applied Accessibility.
 * Completed the skeleton of my survey page.
 All tests now passing.
 Now it needs to be prettied up.

 **Thoughts**